akretion/ooor/README.md

 ------------

 OpenERP is a Python based open source ERP.
 Every action in OpenERP is actually invokable as a webservice (SOA orientation, close to being RESTful).
-OOOR just takes advantage of brings this power your favorite web development tool - Rails - with OpenERP domain objects and business methods.
+OOOR just takes advantage of it.

-OOOR aims at being a very simple piece of code (< 500 lines of code; e.g no bug, easy to evolve) adhering to Rails standards.
+OOOR aims at being a very simple piece of code (< 500 lines of code; e.g no bug, [heavility tested](http://github.com/rvalyi/ooor/blob/master/spec/ooor_spec.rb), easy to evolve) adhering to Rails standards.
 So instead of re-inventing the wheel, OOOR basically just sits on the top of Rails [ActiveResource::Base](http://api.rubyonrails.org/classes/ActiveResource/Base.html), the standard way of remoting you ActiveRecord Rails models with REST.

 Remember, ActiveResource is actually simpler than [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html).
 It's aimed at remoting ANY object model, not necessarily ActiveRecord models.